 Now premium doesn’t just mean using costly materials.
 Sure, using high-quality materials to create packaging is an integral part.
 But giving customers the “premium experience” entails much more than that.
 It involves carefully designing the packaging for both functionality and aesthetics.

 So let’s look at a few ways packaging can be used to build brand loyalty.

 Packaging that embodies the brand’s unique characteristics will always resonate more with customers than one’s that don’t.
 Businesses spend a lot of resources to create and communicate a brand image.
 This image is crucial for keeping old customers as well as attracting new ones.
 So, it’s only logical to have packaging that is reflective of that image.

 Incorporating brand personality in packaging can be achieved in several ways.
 The most obvious and effective way would be to use the same colors associated with the brand.
-Other ways to brand packaging can involve using texts and images.
+Other ways to brand packaging can involve using text and images.

 For example, PUMA’s Clever Little Bag embodies PUMA’s commitment to sustainability through innovative packaging.
 And it’s apparent in both its functionality and aesthetics.
 Its design makes it lighter than the traditional shoebox.
 It also eliminates the use of additional carry bags by having the bag itself be the cover of the shoebox.
 Hence the name Clever Little Bag.

 This harmony of brand image in functionality and aesthetics is a tough cookie to crack.
 It requires careful planning and ingenuity to pull off successfully.
 Working with professional designers is necessary for effective packaging design.
 PrintAgraphy offers innovative packaging design and printing services.
 Check them out right here.

 Packaging inserts are a great way to incentivize customers to make repeat purchases.
 Many businesses, however, think of packaging as free real estate.
 They dump an ungodly amount of promotional materials such as brochures and flyers into the packaging and pray that the customer buys again.